nice-digital/Snooze/readme.md

 ### Gotchas

-No longer in active development however it is still used by Pathways, ARMS & Task Scheduler.
+No longer in active development however it is still used by Pathways, ARMS, DocGen & Task Scheduler.
 There is a build to publish the NuGet package in TeamCity.

 ## How to use